Electric Vehicles in Winter

 - Polestar 2 includes heated front seats as standard equipment; the "Plus pack" option package includes a heat pump, heated steering wheel and heated rear seats.

 - Subaru Crosstrek Hybrid plug-in hybrid includes a heat pump system according to the owner’s manual.
+The Solterra all-electric model has a heat pump as standard equipment.
+Heated front and rear seats and steering wheel are included on the Solterra Limited trim and above.

 - Tesla Model Y is offered with a heat pump.
 The Tesla Model 3 was updated in October 2020 to include a similar system.
 Tesla Model S and X vehicles include heat pump systems starting with vehicles produced in 2021; older model years have heating systems that recover waste heat from electronics to improve efficiency.